-This is the most delicious Gluten Free Pumpkin Butter Pie!
+This is the most delicious Gluten Free Pumpkin Pie recipe made with richly spiced pumpkin butter!
 Not only is the filling smooth and lovely, but it is richly flavored and doesn’t crack while baking.Jump to Recipe

 Image recipe, and recipe card updated 11/22/21.

 I have a confession to make–I don’t love pumpkin pie.
 I don’t hate it, but I don’t have a particular fondness for it either.
 It’s sort of the thing I make every year at Thanksgiving because I should…because it’s tradition…and because my husband loves it.
 I’ve always felt it simply wouldn’t be Thanksgiving without it.
 Sometimes if nobody is paying attention, I don’t even have any.
 But usually my requisite sliver is pushed forlornly off to the side of the cranberry frangipane tart and the New England rum cheesecake.